Boston College Law School

 American Bar Association

-Matt Kane is an associate in the firm's Litigation/ADR department and works principally in the firm's Boston office.
+Matt Kane is a member of the firm's Litigation/ADR department and works principally in the firm's Boston office.

 Matt represents a broad range of business, commercial, and individual clients in all phases of litigation in state and federal courts in Massachusetts and Rhode Island, from intake through trial and appeal.
 He has argued before the Massachusetts Supreme Judicial Court and the Massachusetts Appeals Court.
 He has frequently represented national banks in litigation concerning consumer financial services.
 Matt works closely with in-house counsel and individual clients to identify and deliver value added solutions.

 Matt was selected for inclusion in the 2011 and 2012 Massachusetts Rising Star lists published by New England Super Lawyers magazine.

 Related Professional Experience: